 Addressing impunity for international crimes and human rights violations is key to building a solid foundation for the establishment of democratic institutions, respect for the rule of law and human rights.
 Our project aims to strengthen the capacity of civil society and legal actors in Sudan to address core grievances and break the cycle of impunity for international crimes.
 The danger of reoccurrence of international crimes will remain until the root causes of political exclusion, historical grievances and outstanding justice and accountability demands are addressed through transitional justice measures.

 Capacity building in international criminal law, international humanitarian law and human rights will be provided to our target group.
 In addition, they will be empowered with knowledge in evidence collection and documentation of human rights violations, thus helping to build a stronger foundation for accountability for international crimes.
 The project further seeks to encourage collaboration and information-sharing between Khartoum and Darfur-based civil society actors to empower them in their joint demand for justice and accountability.

-In addition, media workshops will be held with Khartoum-based and Darfuri media organisations, with the objective of strengthening reporting skills and building their knowledge about critical justice-related issues.
-We believe that well-trained journalists and informed citizens able to take a fuller participatory role in their countries’ democratic processes are key to enhancing local ownership of justice and accountability.
+Media actors will also receive training with the objective of strengthening reporting skills and building their knowledge about critical justice-related issues.
+We believe that well-trained journalists and informed citizens able to take a fuller participatory role in their countries’ public discourse are key to enhancing local ownership of justice and accountability.